websiteseba0/wordpress-css/README.md

-# 🎨 WordPress & Elementor CSS Snippets – Ultimate Collection
+# 🎨 WordPress & Elementor CSS Snippets – Collection

 A free, constantly updated collection of battle-tested CSS codes and snippets for **WordPress** and **Elementor**.
 A curated set of ready-to-use solutions to quickly enhance your website's design without installing plugins.